Meghansaha/artpack-py/README.md

 Python port of the R package [artpack](https://CRAN.R-project.org/package=artpack), bringing generative art color palettes to the Python ecosystem.

 ## About
+The goal of artpack is to help generative artists of all levels create generative art in Python.
+The artpack package is intended for use with the [plotnine](https://plotnine.org) package.

 artpack provides curated color palettes designed for generative art and data visualization.
 This is a work-in-progress port of the original R package.